brandomoki/data-structures-and-algorithms/javascript/401code-challenge/challenge-03.md

 ## Approach & Efficiency

 Broke down the problem step by step and talked through with my partner.
-After we were able to efficiently talk through isssue then we coded
+After we were able to efficiently talk through isssue then we coded. this is a test

 ## Credits